Johnxinlei/PHBS_MLF_Project/README.md

 5.2 Possible improvements

-Based on the above model, we use the Bagging algorithm to combine the above models, and the final prediction accuracy of the model is +++++.
+Based on the above model, we use the Ensemble learning to combine the above models
+* Bagging
+we implemented baggiing algorithm, and the train/test accuracies are 0.902/0.896

+* AdaBoost
+we also implemented AdaBoost algorithm, the train/test accuracies are 1.000/0.966

 From the learning curve we can tell that our model can converge with a limited number of samples.
 And the fluctuation of model prediction accuracy is relatively small.
 However, the prediction accuracy is not good enough.
 So we still need to explore new method to improve the model and increase accuracy.